sobhanAhmadian/netbalance-analysis/README.md

 └── README.md       # Project documentation
 ```

+### 📂 Jobs Directory

+The python scripts in the `jobs` directory are designed to be run as standalone scripts.
+It contains two main directories:

+- `data_analysis`: Contains scripts for the dataset analysis.
+- `model_evaluation`: This directory contains scripts for running evaluation frameworks on different models.
+It is organized into two subdirectories:
+  - `calculations`: Stage 1 of the evaluation framework, as discribed in the tutorials.
+  - `results`: Stage 2 of the evaluation framework, as discribed in the tutorials.

+Both `calculations` and `results` are first organized by dataset, and then by training methodology.
+The `results` directory is further subdivided by evaluation framework—such as `beta`, `eta`, and `rho`.
+Finally, each of these subdirectories contains scripts for different models.

+### Random Forest Model Example

 For example, the files for the **Random Forest model** on the **Sanger** dataset are located at:

 + Dataset Part